Global Grant Application - GG2688284

 Describe how community members will maintain the equipment after grant-funded activities conclude.
 Will replacement parts be available?

-After every borehole is drilled, VIP will provide a starter pack tool kit to each and every Water Committee for use in their village boreholes.
+After every borehole is drilled, VIP will provide a starter pack tool kit to each Water Point Committee for use in their village's borehole(s).

 The boreholes will be handed over to the communities by the project stakeholders and partners at an organized meeting right in the communities.
 It is done openly to hold the committee members accountable for ongoing operation of the equipment for the long term.

-It is anticipated that the grant will not be closed until two years has elapsed since the installation is complete.
+It is anticipated that the grant will not be closed until two years has elapsed since installation is complete.
 This will allow sufficient time to evaluate the project's sustainability and make adjustments as necessary.

 If the grant will be used to purchase any equipment, will the equipment be culturally appropriate and conform to the community's technology standards?